The association general meeting approved this strategy on June 16th 2020, and revised it on May 6th 2021.

 MyData Global’s key strategic goal for the period 2020-2022 is to accelerate practical advances towards the three shifts of the MyData declaration by developing the skills, knowledge and connections of people in the MyData community and more widely in the digital services industry and ecosystems.

-The MyData Global strategy can be seen through the summary depicted on the next page.
-It has four elements that create the basis of our strategy:
+The summary MyData Global’s strategy, depicted on the next page, has four elements that create the basis of our strategy:

 1. Purpose and Vision — The Change We Want To See

 2. Impact Areas — What We Do

 3. Brand and Organisation — The Engine

 4. Our Theory of Change — Connecting Vision to Action

 In terms of actions and objectives, the lower part of our Theory of Change corresponds to the strategy term 2020-2022.

 Over the course of creating this strategy, our organisational understanding has evolved, and this has led us to make 5.
 Strategic decisions for the term 2020-2022 and also to define 6.
 What we won’t do 2020-2022.

 MyData is a human-centric and ethical approach to personal data which aims at a fair, sustainable, and prosperous digital society for all.
 In this society, people get value from their data and set the agenda on how their data is used.
 In this society, the ethical use of personal data is always the most attractive course of action for organisations.